-To help maintain the existing overall tree canopy and to encourage preservation of existing specimen and protected trees, credits may be given towards the requirements of Table 9.5.1.4 for existing preserved trees as follows.
+To help maintain the existing overall tree canopy and to encourage preservation of existing trees, credits may be given towards the requirements of Table 9.5.1.4 for existing preserved protected trees in the buffer yards as follows.

-- (1) Tree credits shall apply to the particular yard in which the tree is located. - (2) No tree credit will be granted for trees less than 12" DBH. - (3) The first tree credit will be granted for trees that are 12" to 16" DBH. - (4) One additional tree credit will be granted for every four (4) inch increase in tree girth above 12" DBH.
+- (1) Tree credits shall apply to the particular buffer yard in which the tree is located. - (2) One additional tree credit will be granted for every four (4) inch increase in tree girth above 12" DBH.